gohjf/UdacityProject_1/starter/README.md

     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    └── Book.js #This is the view for the book.
+It is used when rendering the bookshelf books and also search results └── BookList.js #This is a list of books for each bookshelf └── BookShelf.js #This is the view for each category of the bookshelf └── SearchList.js #This is the view for search
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.